 Systematic Investment Plan

 Systematic Investment Plan (SIP) is a popular investment strategy available to salaried or regular income group investors among others.
 Instead of making one lump sum investment, you put in a fixed sum of money each month, over a period of time.
 You decide the monthly investment amount and the time span of this investment.
 This system does away with the need to time the market making it attractive for investors.
-With Citibank, you can invest as little as Rs1,000 a month and there is no upper limit.
+With Citibank, you can invest as little as Rs1,000 a month.

 It is necessary to remember that a SIP is not a type of Mutual Fund.
 It is a method of investing in a